awwright/http-progress/draft-wright-http-patch-byterange.md

 [^4]: This section to be removed before final publication.

 ## Indeterminate Length Uploads

-There is no standard way for a Content-Range header to indicate an unknown or indeterminate-length body starting at a certain offset; the design of partial content messages requires that the sender know the total length before transmission.
+There is no standard way for a Content-Range field to indicate an unknown or indeterminate-length body starting at a certain offset; the design of partial content messages requires that the sender know the total length before transmission.
 However it seems it should be possible to generate an indeterminate-length partial content response (e.g. return a continuously growing audio file starting at a 4MB offset).
-Fixing this would require a new header, update to HTTP, or a revision of HTTP.
+Fixing this would require a new field, update to HTTP, or a revision of HTTP.

+Support in responses could be achieved with a header (or Preference) stating that the client supports indeterminate length Partial Content responses.

+See also https://www.ietf.org/rfc/rfc8673.html which uses a very large value for the complete-length as a substitute for an indeterminate length range response.

+## Compatibility with 206 (Partial Content) Responses

+The binary format {{message-binary}} is designed to be compatible as a binary version of multipart 206 (Partial Content) response.
+Servers could detect client support by use of a header (perhaps by listing the media type in an "Accept-Multipart-Range" header), and clients would detect the multipart response by observing the 206 status code, but lack of any Content-Range header in the response.

+The binary format itself is designed to maximize compatibility with message/bhttp, with the 4th (8-valued) bit of the Framing Indicator selected to mean "start-line omitted".
+However this also indicates other changes, including lack of trailers, and that another message may follow after.

 ## Sparse Documents